- General Information

-- The working group on economics – First Deputy Head of Ministry of Economy Chervyakov A.V.;
+- The working group on economics – Deputy Minister of Ministry of Economy;

-- The working group on ecology – Deputy Head of Ministry of Natural Resources and Environmental Protection Hmel A.V.;
+- The working group on ecology – Deputy Minster of Ministry of Natural Resources and Environmental Protection Goroshko A.V.;

-- The working group on social issues – Deputy Head of Ministry of Labor and Social Security Kovalkov V.V.
+- The working group on social issues – Deputy Minister of Ministry of Labor and Social Security Kovalkov V.V.

 Representatives of business communities, public associations, and international organizations participate in the activities of the Council.

 The list of participants of each meeting of the Council is decided by the National coordinator according to the agenda of the meeting.
 The first meeting of the Council for Sustainable Development took place on 4 September 2017.